Class maps for visualizing classification results: Combining pairwise classifications

-For drawing class maps we also need a measure of farness.
-For this we can use one of the methods described in the earlier sections.
-If the data have continuous coordinates and the dimension is not too high, we can compute the Mahalanobis distance as in \eqref{eq:MD} which is affine invariant.
-If the data has coordinates of mixed types or is given in the form of a dissimilarity matrix we can run the same farness computation as for the $k$-nearest neighbor method in Section \ref{sec:kNN}.
-And if we have high-dimensional continuous data or the input is a kernel matrix, we can apply formulas \eqref{eq:SD}--\eqref{eq:SD2OD2} yielding an orthogonally invariant farness measure.
+For drawing class maps we also need a measure of $\farness$.
+For this we use one of the methods described in the earlier sections, a summary table of which is given in Section A.6.
+If the data have continuous coordinates and the dimension is not too high, we can compute the Mahalanobis distance as in \eqref{eq:MD}.
+If the data has coordinates of mixed types or is given in the form of a dissimilarity matrix we can run the same $\farness$ computation as for the $k$-nearest neighbor method in Section \ref{sec:kNN}.
+And if we have high-dimensional continuous data or the input is a kernel matrix, we can apply formulas \eqref{eq:SD}--\eqref{eq:SD2OD2}.

-As an illustration of majority voting we analyze the sweets data.
+As an illustration of pairwise coupling we analyze the sweets data.
 This is a subset of the \texttt{nutrients\_branded} dataset which is publicly available in the \textsf{R}-package \texttt{robCompositions} \citep{Templ2020}.
 It contains data on 9 nutritional values of 804 different sweets sold in Switzerland, which are divided into 4 categories: `Cookies and Biscuits', `Milk based ice cream', `Cakes and tarts', and `Creams and puddings'.
 The nutritional variables are the contents of energy (kcal), protein, water, carbohydrates, sugars, dietary fibers, total fat, saturated fatty acids, and salt.